 Iconic Item: Dean is not wearing his ring or amulet in the first scene, as he knew he would be arrested and have these items removed.

 Subverted Trope.
-The Winchester's out of character clumsy breaking an entry which triggered the motion detector was actually a ploy to get them into Green River County Detention Center.
+The Winchester's out-of-character clumsy breaking-and-entering which triggered the motion detector was actually a ploy to get them into Green River County Detention Center.

 Inspector Javert: Sam and Dean realize they are in trouble after meeting Agent Henriksen in person.